 Payment Gateway or 3rd party processor

 A good example of a 3rd party processor is PayPal.
 PayPal cuts out the need for a Payment Gateway and Merchant Account.
 This is useful for start-up businesses or those with very small amounts of transactions.
-The general process is to set up a PayPal account (for transactions to be paid in to) and then connect your Shopping Cart to PayPal instead of a Payment Gateway.The Payment Gateway securely processes the transaction by checking the credit card details in real-time and sending the information to both the consumers bank account and the websites Merchant account
+The general process is to set up a PayPal account (for transactions to be paid in to) and then connect your Shopping Cart to PayPal instead of a Payment Gateway.The Payment Gateway securely processes the transaction by checking the credit card details in real-time and sending the information to both the consumers bank account and the websites Merchant account.
+Other options are Stripe, Square and your financial institution.

 Merchant Account (not needed if you have a 3rd party account like PayPal)

 Merchant Accounts are the final link in the transaction process- they receive the information from the Payment Gateway and process the movement of funds into your bank account.
 There is a set up fee and annual charge with Merchant Accounts (contact your financial institution for more details), they also charge a percentage per transaction.

 Coast Creative is experienced in creating online stores for all purposes and sizes.
 These days there are many options for an eCommerce website, from bespoke development to CMS like WooCommerce and Shopify.
 We can advise and guide you through the e-commerce process.

 Contact us for more information.